 Speak to the manager at the location you are undertaking volunteer work;

-Contact dataprotection@heritagecare.co.uk ; and/or
+Contact dataprotection@ambient.org.uk and/or

 Contact the Information Commissioner’s Office, www.ico.org.uk

 What if you do not provide personal data?

 You have some obligations under your placement to provide Ambient Support with data.
 Certain information, such as contact details and your right to work in the UK, have to be provided to enable you to volunteer at Ambient Support.